lns/memoire/docs/API.md

   def push_cache(self):
     """ Construct and push a cache to the server.
 Should be called periodically.

+    A cache is a batch of transitions sampled (with replacement) from the client's local replay memory.
+    The sampling weight is proportional to the prioritized weight calculated in `close_episode()`.
+    The size of cache (how number samples in a cahce) is configured by `cache_size`.

+    This function may fail when there is no samples with positive sampling weight in local replay memory.
-    The function returns 0 on cache sent successfully, or -1 on failure.
+    It returns 0 on cache sent successfully, or -1 on failure.

     :rtype: int """
     pass